adamtow/limitkit/docs/English.md

 # LimitKit

-LimitKit brings rate limiting and throttling to Shortcuts.
-It allows shortcuts that are run automatically via Personal Automations in iOS 13 to control how frequently they can run their primary function.
+LimitKit provides a simple rate limiting and throttling service for shortcuts.
+Shortcuts can call LimitKit to learn two things:

+1. When was the last time the shortcut ran.
+2. Whether or not a set amount of time has elapsed since the last call to the shortcut.

+> LimitKit works especially well with [Autocuts](#autocuts), a solution for running shortcuts automatically in the background for iOS 13.

+## Example 1: Low Power Mode
+Suppose you have a shortcut that activates Low Power Mode when the battery level reaches a certain percentage.
+You create an Autocut that runs periodically in the background while you use your device during the day.

-Suppose you have a shortcut that you want to run once every five minutes.
+you want to run at most once every five minutes.
 You can use LimitKit to prevent the shortcut from fully running if it was called at the three minute mark.
-LimitKit will tell you when five minutes or more minutes have passed, at which point the shortcut can run its main routine.
+After five or more minutes have passed, LimitKit will tell the shortcut that it's okay to run its main routine.

-LimitKit is especially useful when paired with [Autocuts](https://tow.com/Shortcuts/autocuts), the shortcut for automatically running your shortcuts while you use your iOS device.

 Want to have a shortcut that checks your battery every five minutes?
 It's easy to do with LimitKit, Autocuts, and Personal Automations.